Is GMAT Only for MBA? Programs That Accept GMAT in 2026

 The flagship two-year PGP programs at IIM Ahmedabad, IIM Bangalore, and IIM Calcutta still require CAT for Indian residents.
 Neither GMAT nor GRE substitutes for CAT in those programs.

-GMAT vs GRE: Which to Take if You Are Not Sure Yet
+GMAT vs GRE: Which to Take if You’re Not Sure Yet

 A common situation: you are considering an MBA but also open to an MS in Finance or a Master in Management depending on how your applications go.
 In this scenario, test choice matters because the two tests do not have equal acceptance across all program types.

 The GMAT is accepted at virtually all MBA programs globally and at most business-school-housed master’s programs (MiM, MSF, MSBA, MAcc).
-The GRE is accepted at all MBA programs and also at MS programs outside business schools (CS, engineering, law, public policy) that GMAT does not reach.
+The GRE is accepted at all MBA programs and also at MS programs outside business schools — CS, engineering, law, public policy — that GMAT does not reach.
 If your application portfolio includes non-business graduate programs alongside MBA programs, GRE has broader coverage.
-If you are exclusively targeting MBA and business master’s programs, GMAT and GRE are functionally equivalent in terms of acceptance.
-For a full comparison, see our gmat vs gre guide.
+For a full comparison, see our GMAT vs GRE guide.

 One practical factor specific to India: the GMAT score is used across ISB, IIM executive programs, and most international MBA programs simultaneously.
 A single well-prepared GMAT score covers the full range of business school targets in one sitting.